AudioBible/KJV/README.md

 Don't just believe me!
 Do the research!
 I created this site so it would be easier for you to get started doing the research you could do without this site!
 I have time to do research, maybe you don't, that's why this site is here!
 Please help spread awareness!

+Looks can be deceiving!
+Just because a person says something, does mean anything, even if he believes it to be true, maybe all he knows is lies and lives in a fantasy dream world, not reality, why things blow up in your face when you try to test the fantasy in the real world!
+Same thing when it comes to computer programming and making websites!
+You may think it's ready, until you deploy and get users to the site and things start breaking!

 I'll be updating this site to be a lot better as soon as I figure out a good look and a better way to manage the content.
 This works for now!
 Don't ever judge anything by its appearance!
 The news will tell you many people died, with a smile on their face!

 Why I like to listen to sermons on YouTube is because I can't rewind what the preacher said in real life, sometimes I need to hear it multiple times for it to make sense!
 While I'm thinking about what he said, he's already talking about something else!
 I dont know about you, but I like to listen, read and watch carefully!
 I prefer to listen to the whole truth not half truth!